Treaty of Paris (1763): Exchange of territories

 The treaty restored most of the territories to their original owners, but Britain was allowed to keep considerable gains.
 France and Spain restored all their conquests to Britain and Portugal.
 Britain restored Manila and Havana to Spain, and Guadeloupe, Martinique, Saint Lucia, Gorée, and the Indian factories to France.
 In return, France recognized the sovereignty of Britain over Canada, Dominica, Grenada, Saint Vincent and the Grenadines, and Tobago.

 France also ceded the eastern half of French Louisiana to Britain; that is, the area from the Mississippi River to the Appalachian Mountains.
 France had already secretly given Louisiana to Spain three months earlier in the Treaty of Fontainebleau, but Spain did not take possession until 1769.
 Spain ceded Florida to Britain.
 In addition, France regained its factories in India but recognized British clients as the rulers of key Indian native states and pledged not to send troops to Bengal.
 Britain agreed to demolish its fortifications in British Honduras (now Belize) but retained a logwood-cutting colony there.
 Britain confirmed the right of its new subjects to practise Catholicism.

 France lost all its territory in mainland North America except for the territory of Louisiana west of the Mississippi River.
-France retained fishing rights off Newfoundland and the two small islands of Saint Pierre and Miquelon, where its fishermen could dry their catch.
+France retained fishing rights off Newfoundland and reacquired from Britain the two small islands of Saint Pierre and Miquelon, where the fishermen could dry their catch.
 In turn, France gained the return of its sugar colony, Guadeloupe, which it considered more valuable than Canada.
 Voltaire had notoriously dismissed Acadia as quelques arpents de neige (a few acres of snow).